Campus Police Officer (PT)

 Documents to be attached: Cover Letter-Yes

-Special Instructions to Applicants: Please attach all required documents when applying.
+Special Instructions to Applicants: Please attach all required documents at the time of application.

 Three years of full-time policing experience with a recognized police agency or college campus law enforcement agency required.